 6 Easy Ways to Teach Kids to Show Gratitude this Easter

-Teachers can use the excitement of Easter as a teaching moment to encourage kids to acknowledge the good things and learn to show gratitude.
-It's a great time to teach students that being thankful and expressing gratitude is a key component for nurturing relationships and improving happiness.
+You can use the excitement of Easter to encourage kids to acknowledge the good things and learn to show gratitude.
+Teach them that being thankful and expressing gratitude is key for nurturing relationships and improving happiness.
+You can easily incorporate simple gratitude activities into Easter traditions.

 More...